 - 1. Shut down system in accordance Section VI. - Disconnect the external sensing line, if installed.
-Disconnect tubing at inlet connection of the main regulator body and from the tee where low temperature probe is connected. - Though it is possible to disassemble the valve unit while installed in a pipeline, it is recommended that maintenance be done in a shop when possible.
-The instructions hereafter will assume disassembly in a shop.
-Remove valve from pipeline. - 4.
-Place the regulator body in a vise with the cover dome (25) upwards. - 5.
-Loosen the diaphragm flange bolts (11) and nuts (12) uniformly. - 6.
+Disconnect tubing at inlet connection of the main regulator body, the inlet and outlet of the loader. - Though it is possible to disassemble the valve unit while installed in a pipeline, it is recommended that maintenance be done in a shop when possible.
+The instructions hereafter will assume shop disassembly.
+Remove main regulator from pipeline. - 4.
+Place the main regulator body in a vise with the cover dome (25) upwards. - 5.
+Loosen and remove the diaphragm flange bolts (11) and nuts (12) uniformly.
+Set loading regulator aside. - 6.
 Place matchmarks on body (23) and cover dome (25) flanges.
 Remove cover dome (25).